dlavric/tfe-active-active-aws/README.md

 We will be using RDS PostgreSQL and a S3 Bucket on AWS.

-An autoscaling group is also used to scale the nodes
+An autoscaling group is used to scale the nodes.

 ### Prerequisites